mossblaser/phd_thesis/README.md

 PhD Thesis LaTeX source, raw result data and figures
 ====================================================

-This repository contains just the files required to build my thesis which includes raw results data and the scripts to process this data and build all plots and figures.
+This repository contains the files required to build my thesis which includes raw results data and the scripts to process this data and build all plots and figures.
 These scripts are all called as part of the LaTeX compilation process.
 This repository does *not* contain the software used in experiments.

 There are next to no good reasons why you should want to look at this repository.
 Doing so will probably negatively affect your mental health.

 **Be warned**, compiling this document is not for the faint hearted: it takes ten minutes to build from a cold start and in the process calls scripts written